from 3C, 4C, CTA, NRAO, Ohio or other surveys

 halo: additional faint diffuse emission surrounding unresolved core.

-measured speed of any robust jet component in units of milliarcseconds per
+of any robust jet component in units of milliarcseconds per

 year and the speed of light.
 For jets with at least five robust

 separation of fitted Gaussian components from the (presumed

 stationary) core component versus time.
 These plots are subject to